The Audit & Supervisory Board Activities

 • Hold interviews with the departments in charge of the second line of internal control

-• Attend the meetings or check the minutes of Internal Control Committee and major subordinate committees
+• Risk management and effectiveness of evaluations by the Internal Control Committee and major subordinate committees

-• Vice President of the Department of Internal Audit attended the Audit & Supervisory Board meetings and the meetings
+• In addition to regular meetings (four times), requested the Head of the Department of Internal Audit to attend meetings of the Audit & Supervisory Board and shared findings and risk awareness

 Proactive